62582c42ff475ca78e9cd77a Ideas Image P 1080

 If you want to make recognition part of your company culture, why not start a team meeting with a weekly win?
 If an employee landed a difficult contract or helped get a new feature off the ground, encourage them to share it!

 This also allows peers to recognise their accomplishments as well.
 Showing gratitude and support for team members goes a long way!
-Posting it on a Slack channel, company intranet or in a newsletter means the employee has the opportunity to give praise to those who may have helped them get there.
+Sharing on a Slack or Teams channel, company intranet or in a newsletter gives the employee the opportunity to praise those who helped them get there.

 13. Early finishes/late starts

 Let’s imagine your team has organised a huge networking and conferencing event.
-Telling them to have a lay in the next day and come in a few hours later could be that boost they needed.
+Telling them to start later the next day could be that boost they needed.

-Or if they’ve just finished up on an exhausting 6-month project, why not send them home a couple of hours early?
-They probably won’t do much in those last few hours at work anyway, plus letting them get home to their loved ones is a reward in itself.
+Or if your employee has just finished up on an exhausting months-long project, why not send them home a couple of hours early?
+Letting them get home to their loved ones is a reward in itself.

 14. Celebrate employee appreciation day

 Appreciating your employees doesn’t have to wait until the first Friday in March.
 Why not do something nice to show your appreciation once a quarter?
 This could be organising for an ice cream truck to come during a heatwave or even a food truck.
-Encourage your employees to give suggestions for what they would enjoy the most, then choose those that align with your company’s culture and values.
+Encourage your employees to suggest things they would enjoy the most, then choose those that align with your company’s culture and values.

 15. Gifts

 Suppose you’re willing to take your employee recognition program a bit further.
-You could consider sending out gifts when your employees have gone above and beyond your expectations or to celebrate a particular moment in their lives such as a workiversary, birthday or another important milestone.
+You could consider sending out gifts when your employees have gone above and beyond your expectations.
+You could also celebrate a particular moment in their lives such as a workiversary, birthday or another important milestone.

-These don’t have to be elaborate, but there are many great platforms out there in which you can send gifts straight to their doors, such as letterbox flowers, candle making sets, seed planting kits, care packages filled with their favourite treats, cocktail kits and much much more!
-To work effectively, you will need to know your employees on a more personable level to know which gift will have the best impact on them!
+Celebrations don’t have to be elaborate.
+There are many great platforms out there in which you can send gifts straight to employees’ doors.
+These include as letterbox flowers, candle-making sets, seed planting kits, care packages, cocktail kits and much much more.

-Take employee recognition to the next level with Mo!
+Take appreciation to the next level with employee recognition software

 Transform your culture with Mo